 - Facilitate the growth of library collections and service improvements, support the introduction and application of innovative approaches and new technologies (e.g. mobile libraries);

-- Support libraries in the digitisation of their collections and archive materials, in the development of e-libraries, which shall allow the increase of public access to more literature and shall facilitate the transformation of libraries into on-line learning centres;
+- Support libraries in the digitization of their collections and archive materials, in the development of e-libraries, which shall allow an increase in public access to more literature and shall facilitate the transformation of libraries into on-line learning centres;

-- Support libraries in designing programmes for the development of reading habits and promotion of literacy, in order to build a more educated public;
+- Support libraries in designing programmes for the development of reading habits and promotion of literacy, in order to develop a more educated public;

 - Establish an integrated reserve of various types of national literature and intellectual material (manuscripts, music records and music scores, etc.) and ensure public access to these materials;